silksil/personalLearnings/productivity.md

 # Introduction
-This article is written with the help of information consumed through a variety of books (i.e. The Willpower Instinct, Focus, Deep Work, The Doodle Revolution) and through personal experience.
-It is divided into two main sections that describe how I stay productive:
+Taking the time to reflect and experiment with new ways to improve your productivity, can be a great investment.

+In order to improve my productivity, I have consumed a variety of books (i.e. The Willpower Instinct, Focus, Deep Work, The Doodle Revolution), experiment with various methods and spend quit some hours reflecting on what works, and what doesn't.
+This article to digest everything what I have learned in one article. .. suggests that most productive people are the ones who contiounsly experiment with new ways to improve their poductivity.
+I am also likely to change the way I work over time, thus I will update this post in the future if this happens.

 ### Principles
 This sections lays out from a more theoretical perspective what I should do to be productive.
 These principles are not likely to change a lot over time.
 This sections is divided into three seperate sub-sections: